Skip to content

 How does orientation affect the performance of the 3D printing file?

-Choosing the right orientation helps improve the durability of functional parts.
-Aligning stress bearing surfaces with the direction of filament extrusion increases resistance to fracture.
-For visual pieces like spooky season props or display models, orientation influences surface quality.
-Surfaces printed vertically may show fewer layer lines compared to horizontal sections.
+Choosing the right orientation helps improve durability of functional parts.
+For visual pieces, orientation influences surface quality, as surfaces printed vertically may show fewer layer lines compared to horizontal sections.

 How can creators detect thickness issues before printing?